 A key benefit of self-service infrastructure is the potential to use predefined, widely available templates for different use cases.
 Spacelift implements this functionality through Blueprints.

-With parametrization of blueprints through Inputs, platform teams receive a very powerful toolset to deliver flexible solutions tailored to business needs that are fully in their control.
+With parametrization of blueprints through Inputs, platform teams receive a powerful toolset to deliver flexible solutions tailored to business needs that are fully in their control.

 2. Prioritizes security